This post has been updated on October 3rd, 2022.

-People often get caught up wondering ‘which country should I move to?” or “should I move abroad at all?”.
+People often get caught up wondering about ‘which country should I live in?”

 WHY IT’S DIFFICULT TO CHOOSE A COUNTRY TO LIVE IN

 Deciding which country to move to is far from an easy decision, no matter why you want to move or where you’re thinking of moving to.
-And that’s because…
+That’s because…

 The decision to move abroad is equally as complex when it’s your first time moving abroad as it is when it’s your 4th or 7th time.

-2. YOU NEED TO KNOW WHAT YOU WANT
+2. YOU believe you don’t KNOW WHAT YOU WANT

 When I was travelling solo for many years, I was a bit of a wild card, I must admit (with the wisdom of hindsight).
 I literally didn’t do any homework about my destination countries.